Electrical Thermal Abrasion (Fibroblast) with Osmosis

 - No collateral damage associated to the repeated use of lasers on the skin.

 - The cost of the instruments required for tattoo removal are a fraction of specialized tattoo removal lasers.

 Why thermal abrasion with osmosis more than halves the number of sessions required compared with conventional laser removal equipment?

 Like with laser treatment, thermal abrasion causes the colour pigments to be broken down.
 However the protocol of thermal abrasion involves also packing the area treated with sodium chloride for a period of half to a full hour after thermal abrasion.

 The sodium chloride is applied because it causes osmosis.
 Osmosis draws the broken tattoo pigments to the surface removing them from the deeper part of the dermis.
 It therefore facilitates further speeds up the tattoo discolouration and hence eventual removal.

-Limitations of Tattoo removal by applying thermal abrasion with osmosis
+Adverse reactions to Tattoo removal by applying electrical thermal abrasion with osmosis

 However, scars could develop when: